 Lipomas are reasonably common, harmless, fatty lumps.
-They are benign, meaning not cancerous.
+They are benign, meaning they are not cancerous.

 The cause of lipomas is often unknown, but some families have a genetic tendency to develop them.
 They are more common in people aged 40 to 60.

 Lipomas can appear anywhere where you have fat cells and most commonly grow on the neck, chest, back, shoulders, arms and thighs.
 Sometimes lipomas grow inside the body and you may not be aware they are there.

 In most cases, people only develop 1 or 2 lipomas.
 Occasionally, however, some people have lots of lipomas due to rare inherited conditions, such as familial multiple lipomatosis.